mqschwanda/nextjs-monorepo-docker/docs/development-philosophies.md

 ## Apps

+### Authentication

+Security and convenience is always a tradeoff.
+In this case, a decision was made to err on the side of security at the cost of performance and convenience.
+Access and refresh tokens are implemented with JSON web tokens and are integrated into the database for fine-grain control.
+This allows for refresh token rotation, as well as token invalidation for both access and refresh tokens.

 ### Separation of Concerns

 Each app has a distinct purpose and features should be implemented in a way that best utilizes each application's technology.